jovesoncosta/streaming-data-pipeline-kafka-spark-airflow/README.md

 Click "Save".

-3. Create the Kafka Topic: The topic must be created manually, as docker-compose down deletes it.
+3. Create the Kafka Topic: (The topic must be created manually, as docker-compose down deletes it.)

 docker-compose exec kafka kafka-topics --create --topic github_events_raw --bootstrap-server kafka:9092 --partitions 1 --replication-factor 1

 4. Start the Consumer (Spark):

-Open a new terminal (keep it open).
+Open a new terminal (and keep it open).

 Run the Spark job.
 It will "listen" to the Kafka topic.